awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-query-slot-count.md

 Sometimes, users might temporarily need more resources for a particular query\.
 If so, they can use the wlm\_query\_slot\_count configuration setting to temporarily override the way slots are allocated in a query queue\. *Slots* are units of memory and CPU that are used to process queries\.
 You might override the slot count when you have occasional queries that take a lot of resources in the cluster, such as when you perform a VACUUM operation in the database\.

-If you find that users often need to set wlm\_query\_slot\_count for certain types of queries, you should consider adjusting the WLM configuration and giving users a queue that better suits the needs of their queries\.
+You might find that users often need to set wlm\_query\_slot\_count for certain types of queries\.
+If so, consider adjusting the WLM configuration and giving users a queue that better suits the needs of their queries\.
 For more information about temporarily overriding the concurrency level by using slot count, see [wlm\_query\_slot\_count](r_wlm_query_slot_count.md)\.

 ## Step 1: Override the Concurrency Level Using wlm\_query\_slot\_count<a name="tutorial-wlm-override-slot-count"></a>

-For the purposes of this tutorial, we’ll run the same long\-running SELECT query\.
-We’ll run it as the `adminwlm` user using wlm\_query\_slot\_count to increase the number of slots available for the query\.
+For the purposes of this tutorial, we run the same long\-running SELECT query\.
+We run it as the `adminwlm` user using wlm\_query\_slot\_count to increase the number of slots available for the query\.

 ### To Override the Concurrency Level Using wlm\_query\_slot\_count<a name="how-to-wlm-override-slot-count"></a>